Pttn/rieMiner/README.md

 ## Minimum requirements

-Only x64 systems with SSE are supported.
+In the Light branch, the minimum requirements are... very light.

 * Windows 7 or later, or recent enough Linux;
-* x64 CPU with SSE instruction set;
+* Virtually any 32 or 64 bits CPU;
-* 1 GiB of RAM (the prime table limit must be manually set at a lower value in the options).
+* 384 MiB of RAM (the prime table limit must be manually set at a lower value in the options).

-Recommended:
+A Pentium III @700 MHz with 384 MB of RAM will still be able to mine Testnet Blocks in minutes.

+Recommended (for actual mining):

 * Windows 10 or Debian 9;
 * Intel Core i7 6700 or better, or AMD Ryzen R5 1600 or better;
-* 8 GiB of RAM.
+* 8 GiB of RAM;
+* For x64 CPUs, You should use the optimized code instead (master branch) for better performance.

 ## Compile this program